cdktf/cdktf-provider-cloudflare/docs/hyperdriveConfig.csharp.md

 - *Type:* string

-The Client Secret of the Access token to use when connecting to the origin database.
+Defines the Client Secret of the Access Token to use when connecting to the origin database.

-This value is write-only and never returned by the API.
+The API never returns this write-only value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.4.0/docs/resources/hyperdrive_config#access_client_secret HyperdriveConfig#access_client_secret}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.5.0/docs/resources/hyperdrive_config#access_client_secret HyperdriveConfig#access_client_secret}

 ---